nerudadhich/helpshiftdoc/README.md

     https://access.redhat.com/solutions/2316

-5. After this i was able to install redis-server
+5. After this I was able to install redis-server

-6. Now i tried to run redis-server but port was alredy and find out that a `nc` process is using the port sudo netstat -lntp sudo ps -ef | grep nc
+6. Now I tried to run redis-server but port was alredy and find out that a `nc` process is using the port `sudo netstat -lntp`

+    `sudo ps -ef | grep nc`

-    then i have stopped the nc server process
+    then i have stopped the `nc` server process

 6. Then I have started redis-server but not able to connect to redis-cli and after so many tries i have ran the server on different port 16379 and i was able to connect then i checked iptable rules and found the issue

-    cat /etc/init.d/iptables-persistent
+    `cat /etc/init.d/iptables-persistent`

-    cat /etc/iptables/rules.v4  -> edited the file and ACCPETED the 6379 port
+    `cat /etc/iptables/rules.v4  -> edited the file and ACCPETED the 6379 port`

-7. After redis-server is running i have created redis.conf file and setup redis AUTH
+7. After running the `redis-server` I have created redis.conf file and setup redis AUTH

-8. and also created init.d/redis_6379 script to start redis server
+8. and also created `init.d/redis_6379` script to start redis server